rfjakob/gocryptfs/Documentation/MANPAGE.md

 Applies to: all actions that ask for a password.

 #### -masterkey string
-Use a explicit master key specified on the command line or, if the special value "stdin" is used, read the masterkey from stdin, instead of reading the config file and asking for the decryption password.
+Use an explicit master key specified on the command line or, if the special value "stdin" is used, read the masterkey from stdin, instead of reading the config file and asking for the decryption password.